 - Today we have 100k plus active readers and viewers including our B2B partners, schools and NGOs in India, Middle East, the South East, and the US.

 Building 18 years of corporate experience with start-ups to becoming a CFO

 I was always a little serious and an ambitious student who generally did well in academics and performing arts too.

 Although my parents would have wanted me to become a Doctor, I was not fond of biology.
-I always thought I had a right brain, but with my interest in Mathematics and application-led subjects, the choice of streams and career selection was a bit confusing.
-So, I decided to pursue Bachelors in Commerce and eventually decided to become a Chartered Accountant.
+I always thought I had the right brain, but with my interest in Mathematics and application-led subjects, the choice of streams and career selection was a bit confusing.
+So, I decided to pursue bachelor's in Commerce and eventually decided to become a Chartered Accountant.

 After qualifying as a CA, the big question was 'What Next'?